gateremark/adviceproj/README.md

 1. Fork the repository.

-2. Create a new branch for your feature or bug fix:
+2. Create a new branch for your feature:
    ```bash
    git checkout -b feature-name
    ```